Documentary ExposΓ©

 3× More land

 Regenerative grazing requires vastly more land per kilogram than any other method.
 Scaled globally, that demand falls on the tropics β€” the Amazon, the Congo Basin, Southeast Asian rainforest.
-Ecosystems storing 100–400 tonnes of carbon per hectare.
+Ecosystems storing vast amounts of carbon per hectare and home to half of all terrestrial species.
 The solution requires destroying the very forests that could save us.

 The Same Land.